-Registering a cooperative or mutual insurance society
+Registering a cooperative or mutual insurance association

 The process for the civil-law notaryĀ

-The civil-law notary first draws up a notarial deed for the coöperatie (cooperative) or onderlinge waarborgmaatschappij (mutual insurance society) .
+The civil-law notary first draws up a notarial deed for the coöperatie (cooperative) or onderlinge waarborgmaatschappij (mutual insurance association).
 This is official proof of establishment.
 Then the civil-law notary arranges the registration in the KVK Business Register and registers its UBOs.
 You can later view and change the data via My KVK.

 Confirmation of registrationĀ